Agency Operations 101: Achieve Operational Excellence

 SOURCE: The Global Agency Landscape 2022 — SoDA Report

-As we’ve established, managing your financials and workflows manually just doesn’t cut it anymore.
+As we’ve established, managing your financials and agency workflow manually just doesn’t cut it anymore.
 In order to process large amounts of data and maintain a competitive edge in the ever-changing industry of service providers, you’ll need to refine your processes as much as possible to achieve operational efficiency.
-There are many software options out there, from enterprise resource planning tools to capacity planning software.
+There are many software options out there, from professional services ERP systems to capacity planning software.
 No matter the type, consider the benefits of choosing a comprehensive solution that can combine features that your entire agency can use: sales teams, creative teams, and your management teams.

 A good example of an all-in-one solution is Productive, a management software tailored to agencies of all shapes and sizes.
 Productive can cover all your day-to-day business operations and help you make accurate, data-driven decisions with the following features: task management and project progress visualization, employee workload management, budgeting and billing, financial management, sales pipeline, and collaborative documentation.